Bipolar transistor in low-voltage mode

 There are two resistors in the model:

-- Rbias (47 kOhm) - bias resistor.
-It sets the nominal operating point.
+- Rbias (47 kOhm) is a bias resistor.
+Sets the nominal operating point.

 - Rload (470 ohms) - load resistor.

-The separating capacitor C1 (1 µF) is chosen so that its resistance at 1 kHz is negligible compared to the input impedance .
+The separation capacitor C1 (1 UF) is selected so that its resistance at a frequency of 1 kHz is negligible compared to the input resistance .
 The peak output voltage should be .

 if "SmallSignalBipolarTransistor" in [m.name for m in engee.get_all_models()]